Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 When Growth Creates Distance

-You might feel:
+You might notice that you:

-Misunderstood or dismissed when you share your truth
+Feel misunderstood or dismissed when you share your truth

-Unsure whether to speak up, stay quiet, or step away
+Wonder whether to speak up, stay quiet, or step away

-A quiet grief for something that used to feel easier
+Carry a quiet grief for something that used to feel easier

-It means your relationships are asking for recalibration.
+It just means your relationships are asking for recalibration.

 How to Stay Grounded When Relationships Shift